-Level 3 = 8 points Level 2 = 6 points Level 1 = 2 point Below Level 1 = 0 points Remediation = 4 points: Remediation = 4 points: Remediation = 2 points: Remediation = 2 points Minimum 1 hour Focused Minimum 2 hours Minimum 3 hours Minimum 4 hours review Focused review Focused review Focused review For each topic missed, complete and active complete and active complete and active complete and active learning template and/or learning template and/or learning template and/or learning template and/or identify three (3) critical points to remember points to remember points to remember points to remember 20/20 points 18/20 points 12/20 points 10/20 points No retake required No retake required Retake required Retake required
+Level 3 = 4 points Level 2 = 3 points Level 1 =1 points Below Level 1 = 0 points Remediation =2 Remediation =2 Remediation = 2 Remediation =2 Minimum 1- hour Focused review for each topic missed, complete an active learning template and/or identify three (3) critical points to remember Minimum 2- hour Focused review for each topic missed, complete an active learning template and/or identify three (3) critical points to remember Minimum 3- hour Focused review for each topic missed, complete an active learning template and/or identify three (3) critical points to remember Minimum 4 -hour Focused review for each topic missed, complete an active learning template and/or identify three (3) critical points to remember No retake required No retake required Retake required Retake required 60%

 A successful score on Content Mastery Series Assessment (CMS) is considered a proficiency score of Level 2 or greater.
-Retakes are required if the score is not level 2 or greater
+Retakes are required if the score is not level 2 or greater.

 Standardized Proctored Assessments: Points will be awarded for the highest score ONLY.
-If student is required to take or opts to take the retake, the higher score will be used to calculate the student's score.
+If the student is required to take or opts to take the retake, the higher score will be used to calculate the student's score.
 Points for the focused review are awarded for the first proctored assessment only.

-A conversion score will be entered into the grade book.
+A conversion score will be entered into the course gradebook.
 Conversion scores are as follows: